mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 ## When do I need to build from source?

 What if there wasn't a build log available?
-Then we have no way of knowing how that object was built, and furthermore, no way of knowing if we are building our client app in an ABI compatible way.
+Then we have no way of knowing how that object was built, and therefore, no way of knowing if we are building our client app in an ABI compatible way.
 We should build libxml++ from source, or "risk" incompatibility issues.

-What if we want to use c++ 17 instead of 14 (with GNU extensions) for our app?
+What if we want to use C++17 instead of 14 (with GNU extensions) for our app?
-What if we want to use standard c++ 14 instead of GNU c++ 14?
+What if we want to use standard C++14 instead of GNU C++14?
-We have no choice here; we should compile libxml++ from source with whatever standard we want to use in our app.
-(Although in this case, we can't because `std::auto_ptr` was removed in c++ 17, and libxml++-2.6 uses it. libxml++-3.0 fixes this, but it this wasn't available, we'd need to find another xml library or port it ourselves).
+If the same compiler version is used to compile the app, recompiling may not be strictly necessary in this case, since gcc does have a strong cross-standard compatibility policy[^gcc_compat].
+This will probably "just work" for many cases.
+However, in general, this
+depends on the compiler's language and library ABI compatibility across standard versions, and the specific nature of the interface between the objects.
+(What kinds of language features are used in the interface boundary?
+Do STL types pass through it?)

+Even given gcc's strong cross-standard compatibility policy, recompiling everything with the same compiler version *and* standard version would be the safest option, due to ABI bugs that have been known to happen.

+> GCC versions 4.7.0 and 4.7.1 had changes to the C++ standard library which
+> affected the ABI in C++11 mode: a data member was added to std::list changing
+> its size and altering the definitions of some member functions, and
+> std::pair's move constructor was non-trivial which altered the calling
+> convention for functions with std::pair arguments or return types.
+The ABI
+> incompatibilities have been fixed for GCC version 4.7.2 **but as a result C++11
+> code compiled with GCC 4.7.0 or 4.7.1 may be incompatible with C++11 code
+> compiled with different GCC versions and with C++98/C++03 code compiled with
+> any version**.[^gcc4bug]

+In that case, C++11 code compiled with GCC 4.7.0 could be incompatible with C++03 code compiled with the same version, for example.

+Unfortunately, it may not be possible to arbitrarily recompile code at a standard version it was not written for.
+For example, libxml++-2.6 makes liberal use of `std::auto_ptr`, which was removed in C++17).
+Porting may be necessary, or finding a replacement library, if that is not an option.
+If the main reason C++17 is desired for the app is because of standard library features, it might be possible to target the older standard, and get the new standard library features through a third party (like Abseil).

+In general, linking between objects built by the same compiler version, but at different standard versions *should* be fine, but if recompiling at the same standard version is possible, it should be preferred.

 ## Building our app